ericnbello/ericnbello/README.md

 ### Glad to see you here!
-I am a Miami-based developer with a background in Engineering and Business Management.
+I am a Miami-based developer with a background in Computer Engineering and Business Management.